SitanHuang/TaskCentral/docgen/cookbook.md

 2. **Addressing Time-Critical Processes**: However, certain tasks demand timely attention.
 For instance, while your computer juggles between updating the cursor and running a heavy Excel calculation, you might need to check your emails amidst a busy day.
-These tasks define the Minimal Allowable Frequency.
+These tasks define the Minimum Interrupt Frequency for which interrupts can occur.

 3. **Maximizing Focus**: The aim is to extend our focus on a single task as much as possible.
 Yet, it's limited by two factors: (1) The frequency